fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 OK
 ```

-Note that `HEIGHT` is updated since the previous query because operation performed via Tendermint transaction.
+Note that `HEIGHT` has been updated since the previous query because operation performed via Tendermint transaction.
 Also, Merkle proof details and the proof check status are provided, like for `get` queries.

 ## Implementation details
 ### A. How Proxy sees operation processing